We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Plan B: Wisp states that people should take Plan B up to 3 days after having sex without an effective form of birth control.
+- Levonorgestrel (generic Plan B): Wisp states that people can take this generic Plan B medication up to 3 days after having sex without an effective form of birth control.
 The company only sells this pill for future use and recommends that people purchase Ella if they require immediate emergency contraception.
 The cost of Plan B starts at $17.
 Learn more about Plan B.

 To use Wisp, a person must first log in or create an account.

 Then, they can choose their preferred medications and complete an online form.
-A person will have the option to pay a one-time fee of $39 for a consultation or subscribe to a $10-per-month plan.
+A person can pay a one-time fee of $39 for a consultation or subscribe to a $10 monthly plan.

 A U.S. licensed physician will read through the person’s online form and contact them with a call or message within 24 hours.
-The physician will provide the person with a prescription if they think that they will benefit from a medication.
+The physician will provide the person with a prescription if they think they will benefit from the medication.

 Wisp delivers the medication for free in discreet packaging, or a person can pick up the products at their local pharmacy.
 Some medications, such as Ella, are available for same-day pickups.

 The company also offers 24-7 medical support.
-A person can talk with a pharmacist or another member of the medical team whenever they wish.
+A person can talk with a pharmacist or another medical team member whenever they wish.

-Before using Wisp, a person may wish to consider the pros and cons of this service.
+Before using Wisp, a person may consider the pros and cons of this service.

 - Licensed physicians look at all medication requests and fill out prescriptions.

-- Wisp delivers for free using discreet packaging, or people can opt for local pharmacy pickups.
+- Wisp delivers free using discreet packaging, or people can opt for local pharmacy pickups.